-Specialized RPM makes predictions for how the coming year will treat rental property owners.
+Specialized Property Management makes predictions for how the coming year will treat rental property owners.
 Often when a prediction is made for a year, it is forgotten about by the end of that year, but this year we want to look at our predictions for 2016 and see how many of them were correct.
 Plano property managers might benefit from our forecasts for 2017 while making wise investment choices in 2017.

 Here is what we foresaw in 2016.